Is the Hakone Ropeway Worth It in 2026? Quick Answer

 Owakudani is the highlight of the Hakone Ropeway.
 As the gondola approaches the volcanic valley, the scenery changes from forested mountains to steaming vents, pale rock, and sulfur-stained slopes.

-You must get off at Owakudani if you are riding the full route, so do not treat it as a quick platform transfer.
+You need to get off and transfer at Owakudani if you are riding the full route, so do not treat it as a quick platform connection.
 Plan around 45–60 minutes here if the weather is good.
 That gives you time to visit the viewing areas, take photos, use the facilities, and try the famous kuro-tamago, or black eggs, boiled in hot spring water.

 Owakudani is also where weather and volcanic conditions matter most.
 If there are strong gas warnings, bad weather, or operational restrictions, the experience can change quickly.
 Check the official operation status before leaving Tokyo or Hakone-Yumoto.